 Taking out a debt consolidation loan requires you to borrow from a bank or other financial institution.
 However, some struggling borrowers choose to keep things closer to home and borrow from themselves with one of these options:

-- Borrowing From a Cash Value Life Insurance Policy.
 You may also be able to borrow from your cash value life insurance policy.
 Contact your specific insurer to understand how a policy loan affects your death benefit.
-These loans generally range between 2% and 6% plus prime.
+These loans generally have lower rates, even for the credit-impaired, but may permanently affect the value of your investment.

 Is a Debt Consolidation Loan Right for You?